Integration of Cocycles and Lefschetz Number Formulae for Differential Operators: Dif ferential forms computing the Lefschetz number

-\textbf{3.1.4} There is a different construction of a Fedosov differential $D$ on $\Omega^{\bullet}(\dga{\cale})$ due to Calaque and Rossi [\ref{CR}] (see also Dolgushev, [\ref{dolg}]) in the case when $\cale=\strcc{X}$.
-This goes through with minor modifications for the case when $\cale$ is arbitrary.
-This is a more "careful" construction of a Fedosov differential: it has the following special property (Part 2 of Theorem 10.5 of [\ref{CR}]: note that we do not need Part 1 of this result).
+\textbf{3.1.4.} Fedosov dif\/ferentials have earlier been constructed in a holomorphic setting in \cite{NT1}, followed by \cite{CDH} and more recently, \cite{CR}.
+Construction of a Fedosov dif\/ferential $D$ on $\Omega^{\bullet}(\dga{\cale})$ has been explained in \cite{CR} (see also Dolgushev, \cite{dolg}) in the case when $\cale=\strcc{X}$.
+This goes through with minor modif\/ications for the case when $\cale$ is arbitrary.
+This is a more ``careful'' construction of a~Fedosov dif\/ferential: it has the following special property (Part~2 of Theorem~10.5 of~\cite{CR}: note that we do not need Part~1 of this result).